A New Jacksons Lane

 The wide-ranging redevelopment across Jacksons Lane will focus on several key areas:

 In addition to the parameters above, the redevelopment aims to create a space that maintains our position as the UK’s leading venue for contemporary circus and artistically-led creative learning in the post-Covid environment.

 The project will be overseen by architects Citizens Design Bureau.
-The Liverpool-based agency has a number of cultural designs to their name, including the award-winning Royal Court Theatre project.
+The London-based agency has a number of cultural designs to their name, including the award-winning Royal Court Theatre project.